 You either love em or hate em OR you’re just plain rubbish at keeping plants alive (I may be guilty) but they do look nice propped up on a window ledge or placed conveniently in the corner of the room filling the space.

 My favourite type of house plant is probably the one in this photo, Ivy.
-I just think it’s so nice to add something a bit different to a shelf or table, and they really are cheap.
+I just think it’s so nice to add something a bit different to a shelf or a teak garden bench, and they really are cheap.
 You can pick these up from most garden centres and they’re not going to set you aside much at all.

 Prints and Wall Art